alexgo-io/alexlab-doc/docs/product-features/self-service-farming.md

 ### Step 1: Go to the Farms Page

-Go to the [Farms page](https://app.alexlab.co/farm) and click on the "Create" button.
+Go to the [Farms page](https://app.alexlab.co/farm) and click on the `Create` button.

 <figure><img src="../.gitbook/assets/self-service-farming/create-farm-button.png" alt="" width="563"><figcaption></figcaption></figure>

-In this guide we are assuming that you already have a pool, so select the "Creating a new farm" option and click "Continue".
+In this guide we are assuming that you already have a pool, so select the `Creating a new farm` option and click `Continue`.

 <figure><img src="../.gitbook/assets/self-service-farming/create-type-new-farm.png" alt="" width="375"><figcaption></figcaption></figure>